bvdr/BlueJay/README.md

 This project uses GitHub Actions for automated publishing to GitHub Packages:

 #### Automatic Publishing
-- **On Push to Main**: The package is automatically published when code is pushed to the main branch
 - **On Release**: The package is published when a new GitHub release is created

 #### Manual Release Creation